feslima/scale-alchemy/README.md

 ```

 ### Whats the rationale behind the evaluation process?
-There are 2 main pieces involved when calculating these physical/mathemathical expressions:
+There are 2 main pieces involved when calculating these physical/mathematical expressions:
 1. A simplified tree-walking interpreter with Pratt-parsing is responsible for
     crunching the numbers in the expression.
 2. Mixed with the interpreter evaluation it is implemented a general approach for dimensional
     analysis and conversions of units of measurement that is described [here](https://www.cs.utexas.edu/~ai-lab/?novak:ieeetse95).

-### Which mathemathical operators are supported?
+### Which mathematical operators are supported?
 For now, these are the operators implemented:
 - addition `+`;
 - subtraction `-`;